The culinary philosophy we follow at Grizzly Bear Ranch is simple: we eat fresh, local, seasonal and, wherever possible, organic food.

 In the summertime, we quite often have dinner by the river.
 Grills from the barbeque and roast vegetables from our wood-fired outdoor oven are often a big hit.

-In order to make the recipes we use in our daily cooking available to friends and guests, I have written two Grizzly Bear Ranch cookbooks.
+In order to make the recipes we use in our daily cooking available to friends and guests, Kristin has written three Grizzly Bear Ranch cookbooks.
 The books can be ordered from www.lulu.com